ClementTsang/bottom/README.md

 - `Tab` to group together processes with the same name.
 Disables PID sorting. `dd` will now kill all processes covered by that name.

 - `Ctrl-f` or `/` to toggle a search box for finding a process.
-By default this searches for process name, press `p` or `n` within the search bar to switch between searching for PID and name respectively.
+Press `Ctrl-p` or `Ctrl-n` within the search bar widget to switch between searching for PID and name respectively.
+Press `Esc` or `Ctrl-f` to close it.

 ### Mouse actions